 In the 21st century, getting a college or vocational degree is critical to finding a job, succeeding at that job, and supporting a family.

 About two-thirds of jobs in Maryland will require post-secondary education.
 Montgomery County’s strong economy relies on a well-educated workforce.
-However, far too many motivated graduates from the Montgomery County Public Schools’ fastest growing demographic groups - low-income families and students of color - do not enroll, navigate the system, or graduate with a degree or certificate as compared to their more affluent peers.
+However, far too many motivated graduates from the Montgomery County Public Schools’ fastest-growing demographic groups - low-income families and students of color - do not enroll, navigate the system, or graduate with a degree or certificate as compared to their more affluent peers.

 SUCCEEDING AT WORK

 Having a Bachelor’s degree transforms earning potential - people with higher education credentials are able to earn over $1 million more than high school graduates and are also less likely to be unemployed.

 SUPPORTING A FAMILY

 A family of four requires at least $79,330 in annual income to live in Montgomery County.
 The costs add up quickly — the graph to to the right breaks them down.

 HOW WE'RE HELPING